Sometimes, we need to sit back and admire just how creative people can be when given the toughest of challenges.

 What these innovations share is that the people working on them had the mindset and the permission to approach challenges from a totally different angle.
-By focussing on the life-saving benefits of ultra low cost, they created products that are both affordable and sustainable – and profitable when mass produced.
-Each is a reminder that if a business challenge is focussed but not necessarily strictly defined in terms of what the solution is, but what it needs to achieve, the results can be amazing.
+By focusing on the life-saving benefits of ultra low cost, they created products that are both affordable and sustainable - and profitable when mass produced.
+Each is a reminder that if a business challenge is focused but not necessarily strictly defined in terms of what the solution is, but what it needs to achieve, the results can be amazing.

-So, if you’re looking to engage employees in a business challenge, perhaps setting tight criteria in one sphere and leaving the rest up to their imagination will achieve better results than more overall ‘guidance’.
-It’s an interesting approach, and with an online ideas network such as TalkFreely, it also becomes very achievable.
+So, if you're looking to engage employees in a business challenge, perhaps setting tight criteria in one sphere and leaving the rest up to their imagination will achieve better results than more overall 'guidance'.
+It's an interesting approach, and with an online ideas network such as Talkfreely, it also becomes very achievable.